 Rosettes are special crisp, tender pastries that are traditional in Scandinavia.

 This recipe can be tricky, so it's important to follow the instructions exactly.
 Be very careful with the rosette iron.
 It gets very hot while the cookie is frying in oil.
-I have burned myself more than once making these treats.

 The rosettes should be stored at room temperature in an airtight box.
 They will stay crisp and tender for about four days, but they most likely will not last that long!

 - 1 tablespoon sugar

 - 1 cup whole milk